 Semi-truck depreciation is a critical financial aspect that every fleet manager, owner-operator, or trucking company must understand.
 Depreciation represents the gradual reduction in the value of a semi-truck over time, and it plays a significant role in determining the overall cost of owning and operating commercial vehicles.
-As a semi-truck ages and accumulates mileage, its depreciation impacts various financial decisions, from budgeting and resale values to tax implications.
-In this guide, we delve into the world of semi-truck depreciation, exploring the factors that influence it and providing insights into how to calculate and manage this essential aspect of the trucking industry.
+As a vehicle ages and accumulates mileage, its depreciation impacts various financial decisions, from budgeting and resale values to tax implications.
+Below, we delve into the world of big rig depreciation, exploring the factors that influence it and providing insights into how to calculate and manage this essential aspect of the trucking industry.

 Calculate Your Truck Depreciation